Nictiz/Nictiz-R4-zib2024/documentation/Condition-Diagnosis-Symptom.md

 NewSymptom_C -- update --> CD_A
 ```

-### 4. Healthprofessional adds new recording/observation of an existing Symptom C.
+### 4. Healthprofessional adds new recording/observation of an existing Symptom C
 ```mermaid
 flowchart TB